-Emotions17 are a psychological and physical reaction, such as fear or anger, to stimuli that we experience as a feeling.
+Emotions are a psychological and physical reaction, such as fear or anger, to stimuli that we experience as a feeling.
 Our feelings or emotions directly impact our own point of view and readiness to communicate, but also influence how, why, and when we say things.
-Emotions influence not only what you say or how you say it, but also what you hear or how you hear it.
+Emotions influence not only how you say or what you say, but also how you hear or what you hear.
 At times, emotions can be challenging to control.
 Emotions will move your audience, and possibly even move you, to change or act in certain ways.

-^{17.} A psychological and physical reaction, such as fear or anger, to stimuli that we experience as a feeling.
+17. A psychological and physical reaction, such as fear or anger, to stimuli that we experience as a feeling.

 Aristotle thought the best and most preferable way to persuade an audience was through the use of logic, free of emotion.
 He also recognized that people are often motivated, even manipulated, by the exploitation of their emotions.
-In a business context, we still engage in this debate, demanding to know the facts separate from personal opinions or agendas, but see the use of emotional appeal to sell products.
+In a business context, we still engage in this debate, demanding to know the facts separate from personal opinion or agenda, but see the use of emotional appeal to sell products.